 Vulnerable pupils including those with medical conditions or special educational needs and disabilities

 We recognise that some pupils face greater barriers to attendance than their peers.
 These can include pupils with a social worker, those in receipt of Pupil Premium and those who suffer from long term medical conditions or who have special educational needs and disabilities.
-These students have the same right to an education as any other pupil and as such our attendance ambition for these pupils should be the same as they are for any other pupil.
+These pupils have the same right to an education as any other pupil and as such our attendance ambition for these pupils should be the same as they are for any other pupil.

-Nevertheless, we remain sensitive to and mindful of the barriers these pupils may face and we will put additional support in place where necessary to help them access their full-time education.
+Nevertheless, we remain sensitive to, and mindful of, the barriers these pupils may face and we will put additional support in place where necessary to help them access their full-time education.
 This includes:

 developing good support for pupils with physical or mental health conditions e.g. by making reasonable adjustments or putting in place an individual healthcare plan where needed;